Lesson 3: George Washington: The Precedent President

 Review the chart “The Chief Executive” that the class filled in on the previous day or during Lesson Two, Chief Executives Compared: The Federalist Papers, paying special attention to items 4 through 9 under the Constitution.

-How did they affect the future of the U.S. and the office of President?
+How did Washington's administration affect the future of the U.S. and the office of the President?

-List some of the precedents set during George Washington's term in office.
+Interpret primary and secondary sources to determine the precedents set during George Washington's time in office.